infinitered/ignite-bowser/readme.md

 ### ./storybook directory

-This is where your stories will be registered and where the Storybook configs will live
+This is where your stories will be registered and where the Storybook configs will live.

 ### ./test directory